BOOK ONLINE!! - CLICK HERE

 PERCULA CLOWNFISH

 Nemo and Marlin.
 Well known and loved, unlike most fish that swim with a streamlined, flowing motion, Percula clownfish are known for a distinct "rowing" motion using their pectoral fins, appearing almost clumsy.
-You’ll see Nemo and Marling darting in and out of the coral and anemone; a special layer of mucus on their skin makes them immune to the venomous stings of their host anemone
+You’ll see Nemo and Marling darting in and out of the coral and anemone; a special layer of mucus on their skin makes them immune to the venomous stings of their host anemone.

 Marin Julia